jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-29.md

 <sup>7</sup> He said:

-It is yet high day, neither [is it] time that the cattle should be gathered together: water ye the sheep, and go and feed them.
+It is yet high day, neither [is it] time that the cattle should be gathered together: water you the sheep, and go and feed them.

 <sup>8</sup> They said, We cannot, until all the flocks be gathered together, and [till] they roll the stone from the well’s mouth; then we water the sheep.